“I Am Hopeful for Peace.” One Mother’s Story of Surviving Conflict and Loss in South Sudan

 “It’s difficult,” Deborah acknowledges.
 “My husband and I should be sharing the responsibilities, but now I am taking care of everything alone.”

-Some 6.3 million South Sudanese people – 54 percent of the population – is struggling to meet their food needs.
+Some 7.3 million South Sudanese people – over 50 percent of the population – are struggling to meet their food needs.

-Since 2014, WFP and partners have pioneered an Integrated Rapid Response Mechanism (IRRM) where mobile teams reach people—like Deborah and her family—in remote, isolated areas such as Thaker.
-Traveling usually by helicopter and sleeping in tents, teams register people in need, so that WFP can provide food, nutrition supplies and other urgently-needed assistance.
+Since 2014, the U.N.
+World Food Programme and partners have pioneered an Integrated Rapid Response Mechanism (IRRM) where mobile teams reach people – like Deborah and her family – in remote, isolated areas such as Thaker.
+Traveling usually by helicopter and sleeping in tents, teams register people in need, so that the U.N.
+World Food Programme can provide food, nutrition supplies and other urgently-needed assistance.

-In Deborah’s situation, many might be broken and dispirited.
+In Deborah’s situation, many people might feel broken and dispirited.
 But Deborah smiles as she continues her story.

 “Since there is peace we are back home.
 I have a small farm in this village and a few animals.
 In this village, there is a school where my kids go, and we receive WFP assistance.
 This is how we live our life.”

-Deborah sees WFP’s presence in the area as a sign that peace is coming.
-She makes frequent trips, often accompanied by one or more of her children, splashing through lush, muddy fields, to reach WFP’s general food distribution in Thaker, where they receive food and medical help.
+Deborah sees the U.N.
+World Food Programme’s presence in the area as a sign that peace is coming.
+She makes frequent trips, often accompanied by one or more of her children, splashing through lush, muddy fields, to reach the U.N.
+World Food Programme’s general food distribution in Thaker, where they receive food and medical help.

 “When we were in the swamp, we had to eat wild food.
 Thanks to God I have WFP taking care of us.
 Because of them, our kids have a better chance of surviving.”